aws-amplify/amplify-backend/packages/plugin-types/API.md

 import { Construct } from 'constructs';
 import { Stack } from 'aws-cdk-lib';

-// Warning: (ae-forgotten-export) The symbol "ConstructPackageName" needs to be exported by the entry point index.d.ts
-//
 // @public
 export type AmplifyBackendOutput = Record<ConstructPackageName, {
     constructVersion: string;